Take a Moment to Catch Your Death

 - The Young Ones: In the final episode, the characters are on a bus which falls off a cliff.
 They survive the crash and comment on how lucky it was, and the bus promptly explodes into flames.
 Whether they actually survive isn't explained.

-- In the middle of season 5 of 24, CTU has been infected with nerve gas and a handful of survivors have made it to quarantined saferooms, but because of an acidic complex in the gas its slowly eating the protective seals and they'll be completely dissolved before any outside help can arrive and filter the gas out.
-Two of those trapped inside sacrifice themselves and filter the gas themselves, but in doing so their room is exposed.
+- In the middle of season 5 of 24, CTU has been infected with nerve gas and a handful of survivors have made it to quarantined saferooms, but an acidic complex in the gas is slowly dissolving the protective seals.
+Eventually, two men sacrifice themselves by exposing their room in order to filter the gas.
 Eventually one of them can't hold his breath anymore and is forced to take a gasp of air.
 Nothing happens for several seconds, he begins expressing relief and joy that the gas must have been filtered out in time... and then begins coughing up blood and spit.
 The other guy soon follows.

 - In Bayonetta, after fighting one of the bosses, there is a cutscene in which one of the angelic enemies braces itself, expecting to be hit by a runaway streetcar.
 The car stops just before hitting the angel, and you can see the angel sigh in relief— and then the streetcar tips over and crushes it.